 {\bf EMU16}

 It is a Magnetic-Interferometric Emulsion Chamber where it is possible to study isospin fluctuations (DCC) at small y $\le$ 2.

-Negative results of the Centauro search at collider energies (CERN and Fermilab) allows one to suspect that: \begin{itemize} \item either the investigated energy region is below the threshold for such events formation; \item either the methods of looking for Centauro events are not fully adequate because of some misunderstanding the experimental observation (different rapidity regions should be explored, different types of produced particles should be looked for etc.); \item or the primary particle of Centauro events is not a proton but nucleus or even some exotic substance such as a quark glob, as suggested by Bjorken and McLerran \cite{Bjorken_Cen}.
-If Centauro fireballs are created in nucleus--nucleus collisions, as it is suggested in \cite{Panagiotou,8} then in the future collider experiments, at RHIC and LHC, the appropriate conditions for formation of these objects can be expected. \end{itemize}
+Negative results of the Centauro search at collider energies (CERN and Fermilab) allows one to suspect that either the investigated energy region is below the threshold for such events formation, either the methods of looking for Centauro events are not fully adequate because of some misunderstanding the experimental observation (different rapidity regions should be explored, different types of produced particles should be looked for, different projectiles should be used, etc.).
+If Centauro fireballs are created in nucleus--nucleus collisions, as it is suggested in \cite{Panagiotou,8} then in the future collider experiments, at RHIC and LHC, the appropriate conditions for formation of these objects are expected.